When Should We (Not) Interpret Linear IV Estimands as LATE?: Negative Weights in Linear IV

-Theorem \ref{the:ai1995} shows that the 2SLS estimand in \cite{AI1995}'s specification is a convex combination of conditional LATEs, with weights equal to the product of the squared conditional proportion of compliers or defiers and the conditional variance of $Z$\@.
-(See also \cite{Walters2018} for a related remark that focuses on ``descriptive'' estimands and does not use the LATE framework for interpretation.)
-Since the ``desired'' weights, as shown in equation (\ref{eq:desired}), consist only of the conditional proportion of compliers or defiers, \cite{AI1995}'s specification overweights the effects in groups with strong first stages and with large variances of $Z$\@.
+Theorem \ref{the:ai1995} shows that the 2SLS estimand in \citetalias{AI1995}'s interacted specification is a convex combination of conditional LATEs, with weights equal to the product of the squared conditional proportion of compliers or defiers and the conditional variance of $Z$\@.\footnote{See also \cite{Walters2018} for a related remark that focuses on ``descriptive'' estimands and does not use the LATE framework for interpretation.} Since the ``desired'' weights in equation (\ref{eq:desired}) consist only of the conditional proportion of compliers or defiers, \citetalias{AI1995}'s specification overweights the effects in groups with strong first stages and with large variances of $Z$\@.
 Importantly, this result does not require strong monotonicity; weak monotonicity is sufficient.

-\begin{remark} A major limitation of Lemma \ref{lem:ai1995} and Theorem \ref{the:ai1995} is that empirical applications of IV methods rarely consider fully heterogeneous first stages and saturated specifications with discrete covariates.\footnote{At the same time, recent theoretical work provides methods that exploit first-stage heterogeneity for various purposes. \cite{AGS2019} propose a procedure that improves the asymptotic mean squared error of IV estimation under the assumption of homogeneous treatment effects. \cite{CE2021} use first-stage heterogeneity to identify multiple marginal effects with a single instrument.} In a survey of recent applications of IV methods, \cite{BBMT2022} determine that only 1 out of 99 applicable papers has used such a specification.
-Specifications with many interactions between the instruments and covariates appear to have been more common in earlier work using IV methods \citep[\textit{e.g.},][]{Angrist1990,AK1991} but have effectively disappeared from empirical economics out of concern for weak instruments.\footnote{Indeed, \cite{BJB1995} write that their results ``indicate that \textit{the common practice} of adding interaction terms as excluded instruments may exacerbate the [weak instruments] problem'' (emphasis mine).
-On the other hand, some recent applications of the wind instrument \citep{DHMMR2019,BRS2020} and the ``judges design'' \citep{AD2015,MS2015} interact the instrument with selected covariates in response to violations of monotonicity, which is similar in spirit to \cite{AI1995}'s specification.} \end{remark}
+\begin{remark} Although Lemma \ref{lem:ai1995} and Theorem \ref{the:ai1995} show that \citetalias{AI1995}'s specification can avoid negative weights, practitioners rarely use multiple interacted instruments.
+In a survey of recent applications of IV methods, \cite{BBMT2022,BBMT2025} determine that only 1 out of 99 applicable papers has used \citetalias{AI1995}'s specification.
+Specifications with many interactions between the instrument(s) and covariates were more common in earlier work using IV methods \citep[\textit{e.g.},][]{Angrist1990,AK1991} but have since become rare, likely out of concern for the many instrument bias.\footnote{Indeed, \cite{BJB1995} write that their results ``indicate that \textit{the common practice} of adding interaction terms as excluded instruments may exacerbate the problem'' (emphasis mine).
+On the other hand, some recent applications of the wind instrument \citep{DHMMR2019,BRS2020} and the ``judges design'' \citep{AD2015,MS2015,Stevenson2018} interact the instrument with selected covariates, which is similar in spirit to \citetalias{AI1995}'s specification.
+However, quantitatively speaking, this is still very rare in practice: in a sample of 122 papers considered by \cite{MTW2021}, only seven include specifications with some covariate interactions with a baseline instrument.} \end{remark}